How to Set Up WiFi Network at Home

 Connect the router with your modem

-Where Should I Place My WiFi Router?
+Where Should I Place My WiFi Router (or Mesh Nodes)?

 Select a Good Place for Your Router